 24/7 support, service quality and maturity and changing technology needs may now be more important drivers for outsourcing than simple cost reduction.
 Judge whether your current provider has the relevant expertise and technical ability to help drive innovation.

 Finally, consider whether you might get a much closer relationship by working with a smaller partner.

 Step 3 – understand the risks

 Understand the risks, costs and the level and nature of the likely disruption, and weigh that against the benefits of the transition.

 Evaluate the additional value that the new supplier could provide and the additional risks in changing suppliers in terms of business disruption

 In addition, the outsourcing deal you signed may limit your right to solicit and re-hire provider personnel or make it difficult for the new provider’s employees to shadow or conduct other knowledge transfer work with the incumbent’s people.

-Having made the decision to move to a new IT service provider, success will depend on your selecting the right replacement and assessing their ability to transition and embed their service within your given time frame.
+Having made the decision to move to a new IT services provider, success will depend on your selecting the right replacement and assessing their ability to transition and embed their service within your given timeframe.